Questions, comments, or for information regarding library services, please contact:

-In this application and interpretation of this policy the Coraopolis Memorial Library will use as reference the American Library Associations’ Code of Ethics, Freedom to Read Statement, Library Bill of Rights, and interpretations as the apply to electronic resources.
+In this application and interpretation of this policy, the Coraopolis Memorial Library will use as reference the American Library Associations’ Code of Ethics, Freedom to Read Statement, Library Bill of Rights, and interpretations as they apply to electronic resources.

 The Library Board meetings are open to the public.
-They are held on the second Thursday of the month, except in January and August, at 4:30 PM in the downstairs reference room.
-If there is inclement weather or other pressing reason for postponement, the meeting is rescheduled for the third Thursday of the month.
+If there is inclement weather or other pressing reason for postponement, the meeting will be rescheduled; call for details.